aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icsscounterstylerule/countertype/_index.md

 ## Property Value

-Gets the value of the counter type descriptor of current instance.
+The type of the counter.

 ### See Also